qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 ### 1 Nether Portal = 4 Portal Entities

-**Every portal entity is one-faced and one-way portal.
+**Every portal entity is a one-faced and one-way portal.
 A normal nether portal is bi-faced and bi-way, it consists of 2 portal entities in the overworld and 2 portal entities in the nether, 4 portal entities in total.**

 Command `/portal delete_portal` will only remove one portal entity.

-Using the command `/portal remove_connected_portals` to a portal will make the portal one-way and one-faced.
+Command `/portal remove_connected_portals` makes the portal one-way and one-faced.
-If it's used for a bi-way bi-faced portal, in the 4 portal entities the portal entity that you are targeting will remain and the other 3 portal entities will be removed.
+If it's used for a bi-way bi-faced portal, the portal entity that you are targeting will remain and the other 3 portal entities will be removed.

 Command `/portal complete_bi_way_portal` will create the "reverse" version of the portal entity thus make the portal bi-way.
-The command `/portal complete_bi_faced_portal` completes the portal to be bi-faced, and the command `/portal complete_bi_way_bi_faced_portal` completes the portal to be bi-way bi-faced.
+Command `/portal complete_bi_way_bi_faced_portal` creates 3 portals to make the portal bi-way bi-faced.

 Command `/portal eradicate_portal_clutter` removes the whole portal.
 If used to a bi-way bi-faced portal, all 4 portal entities will be removed.